-- Political subdivision employees\ - Members in VRS Plan 1 or VRS Plan 2 who elected to opt into the plan during the election window held January 1-April 30.
-2014; the plan's effective date for opt-in members was July 1, 2014. - \ Non-Eligible Members Some employees are not eligible to participate in the Hybrid Retirement Plan.
-They include: - Members of the State Police Officers' Retirement System (SPORS) - Members of the Virginia Law Officers' Retirement System (VaLORS) - Political subdivision employees who are covered by enhanced benefits for hazardous duty employees.
+- Political subdivision employees\ - Members in Plan 1 or Plan 2 who elected to opt into the plan during the election window held January 1-April 30, 2014; the plan's effective date for opt-in members was July 1, 2014.

+\ Non-Eligible Members

+Some employees are not eligible to participate in the Hybrid Retirement Plan.
+They include:

+Political subdivision employees who are covered by enhanced benefits for hazardous duty employees.

 Those employees eligible for an optional retirement plan (ORP) must elect the ORP plan or the Hybrid Retirement Plan.
-If these members have prior service under VRS Plan 1 or VRS Plan 2, they are not eligible to elect the Hybrid Retirement Plan and must select VRS Plan 1 or VRS Plan 2 (as applicable) or ORP.
+If these members have prior service under Plan 1 or Plan 2, they are not eligible to elect the Hybrid Retirement Plan and must select Plan 1 or Plan 2 (as applicable) or ORP.